 1. How to make moist pink cupcakes

-Bake at 175 C / 347F for 25 minutes, or until a skewer inserted comes out clean, then let them cool completely on Cooling rack before frosting.
+- Fill your cupcake tin till ¾ and bake the cupcakes at 175 C / 347F (no fan) for 25 minutes, or until a skewer inserted comes out clean, then let them cool completely on a Cooling rack before frosting

 This frosting is super simple, it consists of full-fat Philadephia cream cheese, mascarpone, and a small amount of icing sugar / powdered sugar whipped until fluffy, pipeable consistency.
 It is creamy, milky, a super stable frosting, and way more delicious and less sweet than buttercream!